 So, research does not directly link smoking weed to acne.
 Acne can be caused due to genes or a poor lifestyle.
 Talk to your doctor to know the root cause.
-But since weed is prescribed for medical purpose, does this mean a few properties of weed has can reduce inflammation and acne?
+But since weed is prescribed for medical purposes, does this mean a few properties of weed can reduce inflammation and acne?
 Let’s find out in the section below.

 Can Smoking Weed Cure Acne?

-However, these effects of marijuana are observed only through topical application (a scientifically-formulated marijuana patch) and not while smoking weed.
+However, these effects of marijuana are observed only through topical application (a scientifically-formulated marijuana patch) and not through smoking weed.
 Hence, it would not be wise to suggest that smoking weed may reduce acne.